nicolay-r/blog/_posts/2022-08-19-arekit-collection-bind.md

             yield doc_id, filename
 ```

-Then since we deal with objects, mentioned in text, based on annotation files (`*.ann` extentions by default):
+Then since we deal with objects, mentioned in text, based on annotation files (`*.ann` extensions by default),
+there is a need to declare an `EntityCollection`.
+This collection allows to access to entities by its values.
+Some values might be sinonymous, i.e. different but related to a single entity.
+Our collection does not provide information on how synonyms might be grouped and therefore, in the snippet
+below we declare an empty and exapandable collection.

 ```python
 class CollectionEntityCollection(EntityCollection):